eirikbakke/studycaster/Readme.txt

 * To build (order matters):
   1) Build the SCNative project
   2) Build the StudyCaster project
-  3) Upload the "Source Files" in the ServerSide project (if project was previously cleaned, or to reset logs, select all files for uploading)
+  3) Upload ("Run"/F6) the "Source Files" in the ServerSide project (if project was previously cleaned, or to reset logs, select all files for uploading)
-* To clean:
+* To clean (not necessary during regular development):
   * Remove the StudyCaster directory on the server.
   * Clean the StudyCaster project
   * Clean the SCNative project